edgio-docs/edgio-docs/guides/production.md

 ![domains](/images/production/domains.png)

+### Migrating from Fastly

+If you're migrating to the XDN from [Fastly](https://www.fastly.com/), you will need to do the following before adding your domains to your XDN environment:

+- [Contact Fastly support](https://support.fastly.com/hc/en-us/requests/new?ticket_form_id=360000269711) and request that control of your domains be transferred to Moovweb.
+Be sure to explicitly list each domain that needs to transferred and ask Fastly to contact xdn-support(at)moovweb.com if they need Moovweb to confirm the transfer.
+- Before going live with the XDN, you will need to ensure that you've removed your domains from all active Fastly services.
+To remove domains from a service, clone the service, remove the domains, then activate the new version of the service.
+Once the new service version is activated you can add the domains to your XDN environment and activate it.

 ## Network configuration

 On the "Networking" tab for your environment you can find the DNS and whitelisting IP configurations.